prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 Coinbase is a fully regulated entity, subject to all of the laws of the United States.
 If the government went after Coinbase, they could see all of the activities made by that site.

 With Dash, as a digital cash alternative, you can get the transaction data, but you can't follow it through its history.
-This maintains the users privacy.
+This maintains the users' privacy.
 This is one of the major differences between Dash and Bitcoin.

 Evan Duffield of Dash makes this comparison:

 Three people are sitting at a table.
 Each person takes out their wallet.
-Each wallet has two ten dollar bills.
+Each wallet has two 10 dollar bills.
 All three people set their two 10 dollar bills on the table, and they all turn around.
 A fourth guy comes around, and mixes up all of the 10 dollar bills.
 Then, everyone turns around and takes two ten dollar bills back.
-What allows this to happen is something called the Master Node.
+What allows this to happen is something called the [Master Node.](http://dashmasternode.org/what-is-a-masternode/)

 ## Fungibility of Dash